 Through the Night

 This is a series of self-portraits that I made during the time I was breastfeeding my son.
-For it, I used long exposures to capture my experience as a mother trying to cope with the exhaustive and repetitive demands of an infant who was not yet sleeping through the night.
+I used long exposures to capture my experience as a mother trying to cope with the exhaustive and repetitive demands of an infant who was not yet sleeping through the night.

 When the World Was New

 Although my method of working mimics the automatic drawing used by the Surrealists, my title for this series alludes to the origins of perception and is adapted from a passage in Gabriel García Márquez’s master work of magical realism, One Hundred Years of Solitude: